zahanm/collect-beans/bookkeeper/README.md

 ```
 docker build --tag bookkeeper .
-docker run --rm --volume "$(pwd)/../accounts:/data" --volume "$(pwd):/src" -it bookkeeper collect-and-so
+docker run --rm --volume "$(pwd)/../accounts:/data" --volume "$(pwd):/src" -it bookkeeper /data/CONFIG.yaml
-rt /data/CONFIG.yaml
 ```

-Note that there are two positional arguments:
+These are the positional arguments:

-1. The operations to run
 1. The location of the `CONFIG.yaml` file.